Counter

 Jim

 I just thought I would share this with the gang.
-Attached is a picture of Stu Klitsner , (the guy in the station wagon asking Bronson if he is “Taking a trip?”.
-This picture is a production still of him in his role as Mr. Bixby in a theatre production called Ragtime, in 2006.
+Attached is a picture of Stu Klitsner , (the guy in the station wagon asking Bronson if he is - taking a trip - his picture is a production still of him in his role as Mr. Bixby in a theatre production called Ragtime, in 2006.
 More recently he was in Pursuit of Happiness with Will Smith, Stu played Dr. Strauk.

 Billy G.